-As winter slowly begins, snow falls begins in the Ruby Valley Region and it eventually tough to trek.
+As winter slowly begins, snow falls begin in the Ruby Valley Region and it eventually tough to trek.
 Nights will start to get colder.
 November is the busy season as it is the clearest month with sparkling days.
-The day time temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
-From December, the temperature starts to get cold and begins to snow.
+The daytime temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
+From December, the temperature starts to get cold, and begins to snow.

-The weather in the Himalaya is so unpredictable and the temperature may change quickly from day to night.
+The weather in the Himalayas is so unpredictable and the temperature may change quickly from day to night.

 Trip Grade: Fitness level, Medical, and Health

-The Ruby Valley trek is an easy and a rewarding trek.
-The hiking will be from 4-6 hours a day depending the on the destination, taking regular breaks where we admire the mountain views.
-The trek routes involve long climbs, steep descents and a steep forward trail in the rocky paths and the forests as well.
+The Ruby Valley trek is an easy and rewarding trek.
+The hiking will be from 4-6 hours a day depending on the destination, taking regular breaks where we admire the mountain views.
+The trek routes involve long climbs, steep descents, and a steep forward trail in the rocky paths and the forests as well.
 To go on such treks, the fitter, the more comfortable and enjoyable the journey will be.
-If you have an experience or enjoy trekking, this may be an advantage for you.
-This trek is not recommended to those who suffer from sensitive medical conditions such as heart or lungs disease.
+If you have experience or enjoy trekking, this may be an advantage for you.
+This trek is not recommended to those who suffer from sensitive medical conditions such as heart or lung disease.

 A typical day on the trek

-In the evening before going to bed, we discuss each group member hiking experience of that day.
+In the evening before going to bed, we discuss each group member's hiking experience of that day.
 And the guide will brief the next day trip plan.
-After completing of trip briefing we enjoy fun and games and entertainment.
-Trekkers love learning Nepalese language from our Discovery World Trekking crews, playing card, talking to and chatting with the crew members, reliving the day adventure or reading books before heading off to the bed for well-deserved sleep.
+After completing the trip briefing we enjoy fun and games and entertainment.
+Trekkers love learning the Nepalese language from our Discovery World Trekking crews, playing cards, talking to and chatting with the crew members, reliving the day adventure, or reading books before heading off to bed for a well-deserved sleep.

 Communication on trek

 You'll always be connected to Kathmandu's DWT office for any kind of help during the trek.
-Also, depending on the kind of network you use, there will be the signal but not very strong before the high altitude.
-On your request, we can provide you with a separate local sim card (Most of the places have wifi service available with an extra cost) for good access of connecting.
+Also, depending on the kind of network you use, there will be a signal but not very strong before the high altitude.
+At your request, we can provide you with a separate local sim card (Most of the places have wifi service available with an extra cost) for good access to connect.

 Normally Wi-Fi works every part of the trek in lodge/lodges which will be provided with an extra cost.